 Buddhist pagodas in morning mist, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

 One day, around 500 B.C., a man, about 35 years old, was hiking along a dusty road near the town of Gaya, northern India.
-For five years, he had been travelling the length and breadth of northern India, trying to get an answer to a question, which had bothered him for a long time: Why did people have so many sufferings?
+For five years, he had been travelling the length and breadth of northern India, trying to get an answer to a question, which had bothered him for a long time: Why did people suffer so much?

 He felt that his life as a rich man’s son was without substance, and began to speculate on the reasons for human suffering.
 To get an answer, he began to seek out Brahmins and wise men, who had spent a long time in meditation, but none of them could give Siddharta a satisfactory answer.
 He therefore decided to leave his family to live an ascetic life and try to find an answer to his question through meditation.
 For five years, he walked from one village to the next, but his search did not help him to get an answer.

 Outside Gaya, Siddharta sat down in the shade of a large pipal tree (Ficus religiosa), determined not to move before he had found a satisfactory answer to his quest.
 For 49 days, he was seated beneath the tree, in deep meditation.
 Then he arose, convinced that he had found the answer, and that he was able to recognize the coherence of life.

 This 14-metre-long sculpture at Gal Vihara, Polonnaruwa, Sri Lanka, depicts the Reclining Buddha.
 To the left is a 7-metre-high standing buddha, formerly believed to be his disciple, Ananda.
 (Photo copyright © by Kaj Halberg)